Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry

 \subsubsection{Example configurations}

-To facilitate the comparison between different interferometer configurations, we will focus our analysis on three distinct multi-gradiometer layouts: unequally-spaced intereferometers clustered at either end of the baseline; equally-spaced configurations; and unequally-spaced configurations in which each end of the baseline is equipped with an AI and the remaining interferometers are clustered at the centre of the baseline.
-These three layouts are shown in Fig.~\ref{fig:configurations} for two, three and seven interferometers.
+To facilitate the comparison between different interferometer configurations, we will focus our analysis on three distinct multigradiometer layouts: unequally-spaced intereferometers clustered at either end of the baseline; equally-spaced configurations; and unequally-spaced configurations in which each end of the baseline is equipped with an AI and the remaining interferometers are clustered at the centre of the baseline.\footnote{These three configurations are illustrative and have not been informed by experimental constraints, which will ultimately dictate the layout of any multigradiometer experiment.} These three layouts are shown in Fig.~\ref{fig:configurations} for two, three and seven interferometers.

 In detail, in the unequal spacing (ends) configuration, the interferometers are clustered at either extremity of the baseline with the separation between nearest neighbours in each cluster determined by $L/2(\mathcal{N}-1)$.
 The separation between nearest neighbours in each cluster is shorter than the shortest separation between interferometers in different clusters.
 When $\mathcal{N}$ is odd, one additional interferometer is in the bottom cluster relative to the cluster near the Earth's surface.
 In the equal spacing configuration, the separation between nearest neighbours is given by $L/(\mathcal{N}-1)$.
 Finally, in the unequal spacing (centre) configuration, each extremity of the baseline is equipped with an AI and the remaining interferometers are clustered at the centre of the baseline.
 The separation between nearest neighbours in the cluster is given by $L/2(\mathcal{N}-1)$, which again implies that the separation between nearest neighbours in the central cluster is shorter than the shortest separation between interferometers in the cluster and at the ends of the baseline.
 In this case, the interferometers are positioned symmetrically around the baseline's midpoint.